-- (d) if the adjoining land is, under the Body Corporate and Community Management Act 1997 scheme land for a community titles scheme- - (i) the body corporate for the scheme; or - (ii) if the adjoining land is scheme land for more than 1 community titles scheme-the body corporate for the community titles scheme that is a principal scheme; or - (e) if there is a time sharing scheme on the adjoining land and the name and address of a person has been notified under the Local Government Act 1993, section 715-the person; or - (f) if the adjoining land is land being bought from the State for an estate in fee simple under the Land Act 1994-the buyer; or - (g) if the adjoining land is land granted in trust or reserved and set apart and placed under the control of trustees under the Land Act 1994-the trustees of the land; or - (h) if paragraphs (a) to (g) do not apply-the person for the time being entitled to receive the rent for the land or would be entitled to receive the rent for it if it were let to a tenant at a rent.
+- (f) if the adjoining land is land being bought from the State for an estate in fee simple under the Land Act 1994-the buyer; or - (g) if the adjoining land is land granted in trust or reserved and set apart and placed under the control of trustees under the Land Act 1994-the trustees of the land; or - (h) if paragraphs (a) to (g) do not apply-the person for the time being entitled to receive the rent for the land or would be entitled to receive the rent for it if it were let to a tenant at a rent.

-Notification period for applications
+3.4.5 Notification period for applications

-3.4.5.
 The "notification period" for the application-

-- (a) must be not less than- - (i) if there is no referral coordination for the application-15 business days starting on the day after the last action under section 3.4.4(1) is carried out; or - (ii) if there is referral coordination for the application-30 business days starting on the day after the last action under section 3.4.4(1) is carried out; and
+- (a) must be not less than- - (i) if there is no referral coordination for the application-15 business days starting on the day after the last action under section 3.4.4(1) is carried out; or - (ii) if there is referral coordination for the application-30 business days starting on the day after the last action under section 3.4.4(1) is carried out; and - (b) must not include any business days between 20 December and 5 January (in the following year).